 The Town of Oakville assumed the maintenance and sale of lots in St. Jude's Cemetery in 1979.

-Trafalgar Lawn currently has interment rights available for Columbarium niche, in-ground Cremated remains (flat marker only) and scattering rights (Pond and Memorial Woods).
+Trafalgar Lawn currently has interment rights available for columbarium niches, in-ground cremated remains plots in a flat marker only section and scattering rights in the pond and Memorial Woods section.
+Contact the cemetery staff for additional information.

 When Trafalgar Township amalgamated with Oakville, the operations of the cemetery were assumed by the Cemetery Board of the Corporation of the Town of Oakville.
 Today, the cemetery is operated and maintained by the Parks and Open Space department.